 A more serious structural brain injury may be suspected if:

-- There has been a high speed impact or trauma to the head or if the head makes contact with a hard surface or body part such as the knee.
+- There has been a high-speed impact or trauma to the head or if the head makes contact with a hard surface or body part such as the knee.

-- Symptoms worsen over time for example nausea or headaches.
+- Symptoms worsen over a short period of time, e.g. nausea or headaches.

-- The patient has lost consciousness immediately after the impact (however short the time was), or they have fallen unconscious for a sustained period of time.
+- The patient lost consciousness immediately after the impact (however short the time was), or they have fallen unconscious since.

 - The patient has a seizure or fit.

 - Bleeding or fluid leaking from the nose or ear which could be evidence of a skull fracture and needs immediate assessment by a qualified healthcare professional.

 Immediate first aid

-- R for response.
+- R for a response.
 Is the player responding?
 Can they talk?
 Are they conscious?

 - A is for Airway.
 Remove any objects such as mouth guards from the mouth and ensure the airway is clear and in the optimized position.

 - B is for breathing.
-Ensure the patient is able to breath sufficiently.
+Ensure the patient is able to breathe sufficiently.

-If there is a doctor present pitch side and there is no neck injury suspected then a full neurological examination can be done, usually back in the changing rooms where it is quiet.
-It is possible the patient will be disorientated, uncooperative or convulsing.
-If a suitably qualified person is not present then the patient should be taken to the hospital or an ambulance called.
-It is vital to establish an accurate diagnosis as the consequences of missing something could be fatal.
+If there is a doctor present pitch side and there is no neck injury suspected, then a full neurological examination will be carried out, usually back in the changing rooms where it is quiet.
+It is possible the patient may be disorientated, uncooperative or convulsing (fits).
+If a suitably qualified person is not present, then the patient should always be taken to the hospital or an ambulance called.
+It is vital to establish an accurate diagnosis, as the consequences of missing concussion or associated brain injury could be fatal (see SIS).

-The SCAT3 assessment tool for concussion is used to help diagnosis.
-Once concussion has been confirmed then the patient must be continually monitored right up until full recovery (see treatment and return to play).
+Doctors will use the SCAT3 assessment tool or concussion and once a concussion has been fully assessed, then the patient will be continually monitored right up until full recovery (see treatment and return to play).